gf-dcc/info-website/README.md

     </div>
     ```

-- **Video Slider** - The *vimeo slider* layout creates a carousel of *vimeo* videos, with a custom display card describing the content.
+- **Video Slider** - The *video slider* layout creates a carousel of videos, with a custom display card describing the content.
 The slide expects an image, title, and video id, with an optional additional link that can be shown below the slide.

     | Parameter     | Description
     |:--------------|:------------|
-    | `id`          | The ID of the Vimeo video
+    | `id`          | The ID of the video (Vimeo or YouTube)
+    | `type`        | One of either 'vimeo' or 'youtube'
     | `title`       | The title of the video
     | `image`       | Image (typically a headshot) to be shown in the slide
     | `link`        | (Optional) Additional link shown below the slide